Blotch3D/Blotch3D/README.md

 certain situations will crash).
 You can, of course, create any number of non-3D windows you like.

-Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
+Officially, Blotch3D+MonoGame must create the system window used for the 3D window and does not allow you to specify an existing window to use as the 3D window.
 There are some platform-specific ways to do it described online, but note that they may not work in later MonoGame releases.

-To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the 3D window so that it is overlaid over the child window.
+To properly make the BlWindow3D window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to that 3D window so that it is overlaid over the child window.
 The BlWindow3D.WindowForm field will be useful for this (Microsoft Windows only).